 We now extend our result to the $\Hy$ target.
 Comparing the $S^2$ target discussed above, the obstacles here are that $\Hy$ is a non-compact manifold in $\R^3$ and its Lorentzian geometry structure.
 Instead of consider $\dot{H}^{\frac{n}{2}}$ initial data, we consider the critical $\besov$ initial data which embeds into $L^\infty$.
 Thus the solution stays in a compact subset of $\Hy$.
-For the hyperbolic Lorentzian geometry, we introduce the following theorem to reduce the geometric constraint of $\Hy$.
+We introduce the following theorem for the hyperbolic Lorentzian geometry to reduce the geometric constraint of $\Hy$.

-\begin{theorem}[Theorem 2.61 in \cite{BahouriHajer2011Faan}] Let $f$ be a smooth function on $\R$ which vanishes at 0.
+\begin{theorem}[Theorem 2.61 in \cite{BahouriHajer2011Faan}] Let $f$ be a smooth function on $\R$, which vanishes at 0.
 For a Besov space $\dot{B}^s_{p,q}$ where $s>0$ and $p,q \in [1,\infty]$ satisfies

 For any real-valued function $u \in \dot{B}^{s}_{p,q} \cap L^{\infty}$, the function $f\circ u$ belongs to the same space i.e.

 \end{theorem}